eclipse-zenoh/zenoh-backend-s3/README.md

                 // owned by you, then with 'reuse_bucket' you can associate that preexisting bucket to
                 // the storage, otherwise it will fail.
                 reuse_bucket: true,

-                // AWS region to which connect
-                region: "eu-west-3",

                 // If the storage is read only, it will only handle GET requests
                 read_only: false,